 - 1. Call each hotel.
 Tell the guest-services operator the dates you will be lodging and your room requirements. - 2.
 Reserve the room with your credit card. - 3.
-Plan your arrival and départure dates. - 4.
-Find two or three hotels within your price range. - 5.
+Plan your arrival and departure dates. - 4.
+Find two or three hotels in your price range. - 5.
 Tell the operator about any discounts. - 6.
 Find out what other services are included in the room rate.
 Is a hot breakfast included? - 7.
-Compare room rates and services, then book one of the hotels.
+Compare room rates and services and book one of the hotel.

-Your task is to make arrangements with a hotel to house your company's 10th anniversary.
+You are tasked to make arrangements with a hotel to house your company's 10th anniversary.